pbroboto/rust-geodesy-esp32/README.md

 ```console
 pbrobo@pbrworkstation:~/esp/rust-esp/rust-geodesy-esp32$cargo +esp build
 ```
+Prepare a USB cable and connect it to the ESP32.
+Ensure that WSL2 recognizes the cable as a serial device.
+![ESP32](https://github.com/pbroboto/rust-geodesy-esp32/blob/main/esp32_usb_cable.jpg)
 Ready to flash to ESP32.
-![ESP32](https://github.com/pbroboto/rust-geodesy-esp32/blob/main/esp32_usb_cable.jpg)